Skip to Main Content

 • Use subject headings:

-Video: University of Houston Libraries, Picking a Topic is Research.
-(2020)
+Video: Picking a Topic is Research.
+University of Houston Libraries (2020).

 Adapted from: Purdue Online Writing Lab, Choosing a Topic.